Intro to Processing

 Introduction to Variables

-This is the introductory lesson for Fun 3.
-It is expected that at this point, our students will be have some passing familiarity with programming, at least through a block based UI, like Scratch or JavaBlocks.
-In this lesson we will be introducing the way Processing works, and create some strong links between it and those GUI processes.
-We will be creating a canvas, giving it a background color, and then modifying the color through the "Draw" function.
+This is the introductory lesson for Fun3a.
+It is expected that at this point, our students will have some passing familiarity with programming, at least through a block based UI like Scratch or JavaBlocks.
+In this lesson we will be introducing the way Processing works, and create some strong links between it and other types of coding.
+We will create a canvas, give it a background color, and modify the color through the "draw" function.

 In this lesson, we will be making a button, and defining its action.
-Unlike in Scratch, a button is not an automatically defined object.
-Instead, we're going to have to create it both physically and behavior-wise.
+To do this we'll have to to have to create it both physically and behavior-wise.
 While the first part is trivial, the defining button behavior can be tricky.
 Once we've got the hang of buttons, we'll use them to build a Simon Says game!

 A function is a way to compartmentalize and re-organize our code.
-We can create special blocks of code, name them, the "call" them in the main body of our code.
-In this class, we replace our normal "Draw" function with several calls to other smaller functions which act as individual "draw" functions.
-We can use a single funciton to call many smaller commands, and draw complex shapes with a single function!
-Today, we will be designing robot heads, then moving them with control functions!
+We can create special blocks of code, name them, then "call" them in the main body of our code.
+In this class, we replace our normal "draw" function with several calls to other smaller functions which act as individual "draw" functions.
+We can use a single funciton to call many smaller commands, and draw complex shapes.
+Today, we will be creating a fish tank with fish, seaweed, and bubbles!

 Today, we will continue learning more about functions.
-We will explore writing and using functions with inputs, and make a project that allows you to stamp images on the canvas.
+We will explore writing and using functions with inputs, and make a project that involves shooting arrows at a target.

 Now that we've built the rough outline of Pong, its time to start filling it in and adding some polish.
 We will add a reset function, a score, some cosmetic details, and even a game over screen.